Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Introduction

-Other methods, notably the well known Convolution Quadrature (CQ) method~\cite{lubich1994multistep,banjai2010multistep,betcke2017overresolving} have been presented that, like the FTH methods, rely on transformation into the frequency domain.
-A detailed discussion of certain advantages offered by the FTH algorithms in relation to other frequency-time approaches (relating, in the case of the CQ method, to time dispersion and existence of an infinite tail), can be found in~\cite{abl} and will therefore not otherwise be discussed here.
-We note, however, that the use of the singularity subtraction and IE resonance evaluation algorithms introduced in this paper might have a beneficial impact in the context of the CQ methodology as well.
+Other methods, such as the Fourier transform methods~\cite{douglas1993frequency,mecocci2000new} and the well known Convolution Quadrature (CQ) method~\cite{lubich1994multistep,banjai2010multistep,betcke2017overresolving} have been presented that, like the FTH methods, rely on transformation into the frequency domain.
+A detailed discussion of certain advantages offered by the FTH algorithms vis-\`a-vis other frequency-time approaches (relating, in the case of the CQ method, to time dispersion and existence of an infinite tail, and concerning increasing cost per time-step as time grows in previous Fourier transform methods), can be found in~\cite{abl} and will therefore not otherwise be discussed here.

 The difficulties faced by the FTH method in trapping configurations can be traced to the frequency-dependent behavior of the scattering solutions.
-Indeed, for obstacles which are strongly trapping (see e.g.~\cite{anderson2020bootstrap,lafontaine2021most} for more precise definitions of the concept of trapping scatterer), the frequency domain scattering solutions typically exhibit nearly real poles as functions of frequency.
-These complex resonances manifest as sharp, spike-like features along the real frequency axis \cite{betcke2011condition,pradovera2025surrogate,lafontaine2021most,darbas2013combining}, which require a dense sampling of frequency points to resolve, thereby making the numerical inversion of the Fourier transform prohibitively expensive.
+Indeed, for obstacles which are strongly trapping (see e.g.~\cite{anderson2020bootstrap,lafontaine2021most} for more precise definitions of the concept of trapping scatterer), the frequency domain scattering solutions typically exhibit nearly real poles as functions of frequency~\cite{beale1973scattering}.
+These complex resonances (all of which are located in the lower half-plane~\cite{taylorbook}) manifest themselves as sharp, spike-like features along the real frequency axis \cite{betcke2011condition,pradovera2025surrogate,lafontaine2021most,darbas2013combining}, whose resolution requires a dense sampling of frequency points--- thereby making the numerical inversion of the Fourier transform prohibitively expensive.